uniqush/uniqush-blog/src/uniqush-after-go1.md

 impossible for me: there is only one developer in this project, and yes, I am the developer.
 If you are interested in this project and want to make your own contribution, please feel free to contact me.

+### Update

+As I mentioned, *uniqush-push* is online now.
+It is more than a renaming work.
+All related documents are changed respectively.
+If you find any inconsistence between the document and the code, please let me know.
+Thank you very much.